-Chocolate Chestnut Log
+Chocolate Chestnut Log (Roulade) for Christmas

 A chocolate log blog without a chocolate log recipe?
 With the Christmas season in full swing, pressure has been mounting to correct this omission.
 What to bake?
 Actually, it wasn’t that difficult, a recipe I’ve been wanting to try has been lurking in my pile of dusty magazines & cuttings since 2005 – better late than never!
 It’s a chocolate chestnut roulade from I’m no longer sure where.

 Chocolate Chestnut Roulade